My Saucy Mama inspired huevos rancheros recipe is delicious enough that it’s helped me win a Golden Ticket to the World Food Championships!

 - 4 large eggs

-- 1/4 cup fresh cilantro leaves, picked or roughly chopped
+- 1/4 cup fresh cilantro leaves, roughly chopped, some whole to garnish plate

-- 2 tablespoons finely chopped sweet white onion
+- 2 tablespoons finely chopped sweet yellow onion

 - 1 sliced lime